Pick up these items for your next trip, and every single one thereafter.

 Tide Stick

 This essential hardly needs an introduction.
-Being the person that somehow always manages to get red sauce on her crisp white tee, it’s a must.
-Pack it in our carry-on, and be sure to bring it along in your purse for evenings out.
+Being the person that somehow always manages to get red sauce on her crisp white tee, it’s a must for me.
+Pack it in your carry-on, and be sure to bring it along in your purse for evenings out.

 July Carry on Luggage